Evanger’s recalls canned dog food after deadly drug found; Washington pet dies

 “Tito and Talula ate the most,” Mael said.
 Tito was still suffering from seizures days later, and Talula died.

 Fifteen states are affected by the recall.
-The 12-ounce cans were sold in stores and online in Washington, California, Minnesota, Illinois, Indiana, Wisconsin, Ohio, Pennsylvania, New York, Massachusetts, Maryland, South Carolina, Georgia, and Florida, the FDA says.
+The 12-ounce cans were sold in stores and online in Washington, California, Minnesota, Illinois, Indiana, Wisconsin, Ohio, Pennsylvania, New York, Massachusetts, Maryland, South Carolina, Georgia and Florida, the FDA says.

 Evanger’s recalled Hunk of Beef products with lot numbers that start with 1816E03HB, 1816E04HB, 1816E06HB, 1816E07HB and 1816E13HB, and expire June 2020.
 The second half of the bar code on the back of the label says 20109.

-The ill and deceased dogs ate from the 1816E06HB13 lot that was purchased at a local Washougal pet store, according to the company.
+Mael’s dogs ate from the 1816E06HB13 lot that was purchased at a local Washougal pet store, according to the company.
 It was manufactured in June 2016.
 Evanger’s said the entire lot went to one distributor in Washington state, and no other cans from this lot were distributed elsewhere.

-All Evanger’s suppliers of meat products are approved by the U.S. Department of Agriculture, the company says.
+All Evanger’s suppliers of meat products are approved by the USDA, the company says.

 “We feel that we have been let down by our supplier, and in reference to the possible presence of pentobarbital, we have let down our customers,” the company said in a news release on its website, adding that it’s the first recall in 82 years of manufacturing.

-Evanger’s said it has terminated its relationship with that supplier after 40 years, though that company services “many other pet food companies.”
+Evanger’s said it has terminated its relationship with that supplier after 40 years, though that company services “many other pet-food companies.”

 Chelsea Sher, whose parents own the company, said in a video statement that the company’s goal is now to “close that gap” to ensure that no euthanized animal ever makes it into the pet-food stream.